codifryed/content-guard/README.md

 #Content Guard

 A **WordPress plugin** for content protection.
-It used several techniques - CSS and Javascript - to achive this.
+It used several techniques - CSS and Javascript - to achieve this.

 This is intended for basic copy protection plugin for public facing content.